The construction and characterization of MgO transmission dynodes: Results and discussions

-where q is the charge in \si{C}, $F_e$ the electric field in \si{V/m}, $\epsilon_0$ the permittivity in vacuum and $\epsilon_r$ the dielectric constant \cite{Cazaux1999}.
+where $q$ is the charge in \si{C}, $F_e$ the electric field in \si{V/m}, $\epsilon_0$ the permittivity in vacuum and $\epsilon_r$ the dielectric constant \cite{Cazaux1999}.
 In figure \ref{fig:12}, the change in the electron affinity is shown as a function of the bias voltage.
 The electric field depends on the distance and bias voltage: $F_e=U/d$.
 In this work, the gap is \SI{50}{\um} between the sample and collector.
-The electron affinity is being lowered as the square root of the electric field.
-The effect of lowering the electron affinity on the TEY is not necessarily linear, since the energy spectrum of SEs has a sharp peak with a mean of 2 - 3 \si{\eV}.
-In TiPC, the performance boost of the tynodes due to the Schottky effect will be present, since the bias between tynodes is \SI{1000}{\V} and the distance is \SI{500}{\um}, which gives an electric field of \SI{2e6}{\V/\m}.
+In TiPC, the distance between two tynodes is approximately \SI{500}{\um}, albeit operated with a higher bias voltage.
+The electric field in both cases is in the same order of magnitude.
+The effect of electron affinity lowering on secondary electron emission have been estimated by Cazaux \cite{Cazaux2011}.
+He attributed the discrepancies in (reflection) secondary electron yield data of common materials, such as silicon and aluminum, to differences in work function or electron affinity of the samples due to oxidation and/or contamination.
+The relative change in the escape probability of SEs due to a change in electron affinity is given by

+where $A_1$ is the initial escape probability, $\chi_1$ the initial electron affinity, $\chi$ the altered electron affinity and $p$ a material dependent constant.
+An increase in the escape probability of SEs will result in a proportional increase in the SE yield.
+Unfortunately, $p$ have not been reported for magnesium oxide, so the relative change in TEY cannot be estimated and compared to our results.
+It does show that the escape probability of SEs increases exponentially as the electron affinity is being lowered.
+However, this contradicts with our results as the effect seems to level off when the bias voltage is increased from 100 to \SI{200}{\V}.